BearStudio/formiz/apps/docs/src/pages/migration.md

 };
 ```

-You can also use it at top level by providing the [connect](/core/useFormFields#usage-at-top-level) option.
+You can also use it at the top level by providing the _connect_ option.

 ```tsx
 const MyForm = () => {